The Best Spectrum TV Packages for Seniors: Simple Guide & Prices

 TV Stream Latino: Spanish-only streaming option

-TV Stream Latino costs $25 per month and requires a Spectrum Internet subscription.
-You get more than 45 Spanish-language channels streamed through the Spectrum TV App.
+TV Stream Latino is the Spanish-language streaming tier and also requires a Spectrum Internet subscription.
+Spectrum doesn't publish its price on the main TV plans page either, so ask when you order.
+You get Spanish-language channels streamed through the Spectrum TV App.

 The lineup includes Bandamax, BeIN Sports en Español, Discovery en Español, Galavisión, Telemundo, TUDN, UniMás, and Univision.
 Like TV Stream, you watch on phones, tablets, or smart TVs.